-The Perkins Access Team consists of experts specializing in assistive technology, information technology and user experience, with many individuals holding more than 20 years of experience.
+The Perkins Access Team consists of experts specializing in assistive technology, web development, usability and education, with many individuals holding more than 20 years of experience.

 Christopher Loiselle, Accessibility Consultant / Team Lead

 Christopher joined Perkins in 2017.
 He has expertise in digital accessibility, with in-depth knowledge of Section 508 and WCAG 2.0 standards and guidelines.
 Chris currently serves as an Invited Expert on the W3C Accessibility Guidelines Working Group and the Accessibility Conformance Testing (ACT) Task Force.
 He received his Masters Degree from Boston University’s School of Education, with a concentration in Educational Media and Technology.
 He also holds a certificate of Instructional Technology from Boston University.
 His undergrad work was completed at Merrimack College, where he received a B.S. in Business Administration.
 Chris has a Section 508 Trusted Tester certification issued by the Department of Homeland Security's Office of Accessible Systems & Technology and Web Accessibility Specialist (WAS) certification from the International Association of Accessibility Professionals (IAAP).

 Akira Fujita, Accessibility Consultant

 Akira joined Perkins in 2016.
 His previous work with Apple and assistive technology spanned over a decade.
 As a Creative trainer at Apple, he connected with the community hosting workshops, training users and creating awareness of the accessibility features within Macintosh and iOS systems.
 Akira exercises expert level fluency of assistive technology, including screen readers, braille displays, switch controls, screen magnification, keyboard navigation and Video Relay Services.
 Due to his understanding of user experience and his wide range of assistive technology competencies, Akira was known as the go-to Apple Accessibility Champion throughout the region.
 Akira is a Certified Professional in Accessibility Core Competencies (CPACC) and has a Web Accessibility Specialist (WAS) certification from the International Association of Accessibility Professionals (IAAP).